AIAA Houston Section Astrodynamics technical committee

 Technical committee Chair: Dr. Albert Allen Jackson IV

-[July 19, 2019: Apollo 11, the 50th Anniversary] Please enjoy the photograph below, a souvenir belonging to Dr. Jackson.
+[July 19, 2019: Apollo 11, the 50th Anniversary] Please enjoy the signed-for-Al-Jackson Apollo 11 crew portrait below (link to our highest resolution version of the portrait here), a souvenir belonging to Dr. Jackson.
 He was a NASA Manned Spacecraft Center (named Johnson Space Center since February 19, 1973) civil servant for five years during the Apollo program.
 As we can see, those five years included the Apollo 11 mission.
 On July 18, 2019, the Paul Gilster Centauri Dreams blog published an article by Dr. Jackson, “Lunar Landing Backup: Apollo’s Abort Guidance System“.
 Here is a link to that article.
 We can see that in the photograph, AGS refers to the Lunar Module Abort Guidance System.
 Reminders: Apollo 11 dates: Launch, July 16, 1969; Landing on the Moon, July 20, 1969; Splashdown, July 24, 1969.

 [June 22, 2019, Douglas Yazell] An update about published papers and conferences attended by Dr. Jackson.